venky0195/qr-code-generator/README.md

 - **Scan to Test**: If the generated QR code links to a URL, the "Scan to Test" button opens it in a new tab.
 - **QR Code History**: View a history of generated QR codes, including the text, timestamp, and download option.
 - **Theme Toggle**: Switch between light and dark modes with a theme toggler.
-- **Copy to Clipboard**: Copy QR code to clipboard for easy sharing.
 - **Download QR Code**: Download the generated QR code as a PNG file.

 ## Demo